xurei/shadertastic-doc/docs/effect-development/shader-syntax.md

 *(Original source: [obs-StreamFX documentation](https://github.com/Xaymar/obs-StreamFX/wiki/OBS-Shading-Language) under [CC BY](https://creativecommons.org/licenses/by/4.0/))*

 The baseline for the shader language libOBS uses is HLSL, [for which you can find documentation here](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl). libOBS modifies this so it works across all of its supported graphics APIs, sacrificing functionality and versatility for compatibility.
 As a result, some effects that would be possible with ease in GLSL or HLSL directly do not work in libOBS's shader language.
-For the sake of all future documentation, the language will be referred to as OBS-SL, since it mixes and matches many different langauge constructs into one.
+For the sake of all future documentation, the language will be referred to as OBS-SL, since it mixes and matches many different language constructs into one.

 ## Defines
 OBS Studio includes a Pre-Processor that adds some defines.